ConquerorCletus/my_config/README.md

     mkdir -p ~/.config/nvim
     cp init.vim ~/.config/nvim/

+# Some features of my NVIM(my shell text editor i.e VIM).
 With my configuration you can do/have the following, not all are mentioned here you might need the help of chatGPT:
-1. You would be able to use autocompletion in C an Python
+1. You would be able to use autocompletion in C, Python and your text files.
-2. You can hve your terminal with the press of F6
+2. You can hve your terminal with the press of F6.
+3. With ctrl+t you can toggle you file panel/nerdtree.
+4. You can automatically wrap your codes.
+5. You can see git changes on your file due to the git integration.
+6. You have access to Variety of colorschemes and also have number displayed and mouse enabled, you paste by shift+right click.
+7. You can move lines of code by selecting and pressing j or k on your keyboard to move down or up.
+8. You coding errors would be indicated, there is a syntax/error checker.

+These are some features i can remember, I install plugins and map keys to make it easier for me to use but you would like my Configuration.
 # How to install VIM Plug
 ###
     curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs \